- Disposal of the legacy of obsolete stocks of crop protection products is a long-term global issue.

 Following the end of the ASP, CropLife International has continued to partner with organizations such as FAO and the World Bank to eliminate obsolete stocks on a country-by-country basis.

-Additionally, since the 1990s, another 15,000 tonnes were collected and destroyed in OECD countries by CropLife national associations, in partnership with local governments and others.
+Additionally, since the 1990s, more than 15,000 tonnes were collected and destroyed in OECD countries by CropLife national associations, in partnership with local governments and others.

-A leaflet describing CropLife International’s obsolete stocks activities is available here, CropLife International’s position regarding obsolete stocks is available here and guidelines for managing obsolete stocks are available here.
+A leaflet describing CropLife International’s obsolete stocks activities is available here, CropLife International’s position regarding obsolete stocks is available here, guidelines for managing obsolete stocks are available here, and a handout on prevention and disposal of obsolete pesticides is available here.